Stock count app with barcode scanning

 - Export results to Excel or CSV

-Prepare the list first
+Prepare the import file

 Export after the count